dmathieu/kafka-connect-opensearch/README.md

 # Kafka Connect OpenSearch Connector

+**DEPRECATED**: This repoitory is deprecated.
+Please use [the aiven one](https://github.com/aiven/opensearch-connector-for-apache-kafka) instead.

 kafka-connect-opensearch is a fork of Confluent's [kafka-connect-elasticsearch](https://github.com/confluentinc/kafka-connect-elasticsearch).
 It allows runnig a [Kafka Connector](http://kafka.apache.org/documentation.html#connect) for copying data between Kafka and OpenSearch.